 There is no effective standard of care or FDA approved preventive or therapeutic treatment for patients that develop chemoradiation-induced SOM.
 Only symptomatic treatments such as opioids and palliative mouthwashes are available but have no effect on the occurrence, time to onset, or duration of SOM.
-Our primary competitor is a dismutase mimetic which recently completed its Phase 3 clinical development including submission to the FDA for marketing approval.
-The dismutase mimetic is administered through a daily 60-minute intravenous ("IV") infusion to be completed within an hour before each radiation treatment.
+Our primary competitor is a dismutase mimetic which recently completed its Phase 3 clinical development, and is administered through a daily 60-minute intravenous ("IV") infusion to be completed within an hour before each radiation treatment.
 Validive, in comparison, is an easy to use, once daily self-administered oral/buccal tablet that acts locally at the sites of SOM.